codingadventures/LINQBridgeVs/README.md

 <img width="250" src="https://github.com/codingadventures/LINQBridgeVs/blob/master/Src/BridgeVs.VsPackage/LINQBridgeLogo.png?raw=true" align="right"/>

 LINQBridgeVs is a Visual Studio Extension compatible with Visual Studio 2012/2013/2015/2017.
 It is a bridge between a Visual Studio debugging session and [LINQPad](http://www.linqpad.net).
-It creates, at compile time, a Custom Debugger Visualizer making the magnifier glass available for all of the public classes and structs.
-By clicking on the magnifier glass on an object instance, this will be transmitted over a bus and 'Dumped' out by LINQPad.
+It creates, at compile time, a Custom Debugger Visualizer making the magnifying glass available for all of the public classes and structs.
+By clicking on the magnifying glass on an object instance, this will be transmitted over a bus and 'Dumped' out by LINQPad.
 <br><br>

 ## Getting Started

 Once the extension is installed, a new menu called *"BridgeVs"* will be available in the Visual Studio Menu Bar.
-Such menu is only visible when a solution is loaded.
+This menu is only visible when a solution is loaded.
 There are two options available:

 *  *Bridge Solution*
 *  *Un-Bridge Solution*

 Bridging a solution will extend the MsBuild process to create a custom debugger visualizer assembly for each project.
 These assemblies are created or updated when you build your projects.
-Private and internal classes _are not_ included, hence the magnifier glass will not be available for them.
+Private and internal classes _are not_ included, hence the magnifying glass will not be available for them.

-Run the solution, set a breakpoint and hover the mouse pointer on any object instance then the magnifier glass will appear inside the data tip.
+Run the solution, set a breakpoint and hover the mouse pointer on any object instance then the magnifying glass will appear inside the data tip.
 <br>
 <p align="center">
     <img src="https://github.com/codingadventures/LINQBridgeVs/blob/master/Docs/Example.gif?raw=true" width="1000" />